SwattikChakra/Analysis_Of_Business_Ventures/README.md

 guide showing the bunches has been given.
 Both ofthese can be utilized by partners to choose the area for the necessary kind of business.

+## Thank You

+Hope you liked my project.
+You can chat me up in -- [Swattik Chakrabarty](https://www.linkedin.com/in/swattik-chakrabarty-5ba2a2141/)